replit/kaboom/doc/03-drag-sprite.md

 ## Things to try

-Here are some suggestions of how you can extend this code further:

-- Add multiple game objects to the screen that you can drag and drop
+If you'd like to extend this code further, you could try adding multiple game objects to the screen that you can drag and drop.

 You can try out the code in the embedded repl below: